carlnordlund/socnet/Paper/paper.md

 Table 1: Comparison of direct blockmodeling software features for one-mode networks.

 The target audience includes social network researchers, computational social scientists, and anyone analyzing relational data who needs flexible, theory-driven methods for uncovering latent structural patterns.

-Socnet.se has so far been used in @Estevez2025, providing the implementations for the extensions to the traditional Borgatti-Everett approach to identifying core-periphery structures, and its functionality for partially constrained blockimages is being applied in ongoing research on world-system structures.
-Socnet.se has also been used in social network analysis course modules in the computational social science Masters program at Linköping University, Sweden.

 # Key Features